hotstaff/qc/README.md

 ## Overview

-It is possible to add a natural number (0 to 7) expressed by 3 qbit.
-Since the result also needs to be represented by 3 qbit, if it is more than 7 it will be Over Range (OR).
-The H button means that the Hadamard gate acts on the input gate, at that time the input gate simultaneously shows the state of (0 to 7), which enables quantum parallel computation.
+It is possible to add a natural number expressed by n Qubits.
+Since the result also needs to be represented by n Qubits, if it is more than n Qubits it will be Over Range (OR).
+The H button means that the Hadamard gate acts on the input gate, at that time the input gate simultaneously shows the state of (0, 1, 2, ... , 2^n-1), which enables quantum parallel computation.

 ## Usage